tamsanh/kedro-wings/README.md

 ## Quick Start Example: Chronocoding

+Watch the video on Chronocoding here: **[Easy Stateful Pipelines with Chronocoding and Kedro Wings](https://youtu.be/n--1fO-NxC0)**

 Sometimes, there arises a need to rewrite data to the same path.
 This makes it easier to save state between kedro runs.
 Using KedroWings, you can automatically generate *chronocoded* datasets which temporally separates a read and write to a dataset.

 By adding an `!` at the end of a dataset, we signal to kedro that we wish to overwrite the data in that same filepath.
 Thus, we get around kedro's DAG requirement for datasets.

-More on chronocoding here: [\[KED-1667\] Chronocoding: Solving the Problem of State Tracking with Temporally Sensitive DAGs](https://github.com/quantumblacklabs/kedro/issues/341)
+In Depth Breakdown on Chronocoding here: [\[KED-1667\] Chronocoding: Solving the Problem of State Tracking with Temporally Sensitive DAGs](https://github.com/quantumblacklabs/kedro/issues/341)

 ```python
 def state_modifier(state: str) -> str: